golemfactory/golem-docs/src/pages/docs/golem/migrate/terms.md

 ### 13.4 Communications

-Users with questions, complaints or claims with respect to the Services may contact us using the relevant contact information set forth above and at migration@golem.network.
+Users with questions, complaints or claims with respect to the Services may contact us using the relevant contact information set forth above and at `migration@golem.network`.